claire-codes/hugo-blog/content/blog/2018-04-16-drying-out-css-selectors-with-sass-maps.markdown

 A [Sass map](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps) is a collection of key-value pairs, much like an object in JavaScript.
 In this example, `$fruit-map` is a map.
 The fruit name is the key, and the colour is the value.

-We then use the [Sass each directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#each-directive) to iterate over each pair.
+We can use the [Sass each directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#each-directive) to iterate over each pair.
 We assign the key and value to variables, which we can use to construct our selector using [variable interpolation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#interpolation_) (i.e. this syntax `#{$foobar}`).

 This code scales well.
 If we want to generate a new selector, we only need to add a new key-value pair to the map, e.g. "blueberry: blue".
 If we want to assign the colour to the font instead of the background, we only need to change the CSS property on one line instead of many.
 Great!

 ## Multiple values

 But wait, we can take this further!
-Now each of the fruit-themed buttons has a different border style.
+Now each of the fruit-themed buttons also has a different border style.
 How can we adapt our map to contain multiple values for each key?
 Try this:

 ```sass
 $fruitier-map: (